I made myself a snowballShel Silverstein

 4. The right and left side edges of the blade must fit the retention grooves tightly where they exit the top surface of the dai.
 If the fit is too loose, the blade will be difficult to keep in alignment, but if the fit is too tight the blade may crack the dai during seasonal shrinkage.
 Older dai are usually safe, but a plane shipped from a wet Tokyo summer to a hellishly dry Arizona may experience problems.
 This article provides more details about fitting the body to the blade.

-When shaving the grooves, work very slowly and carefully.
+If it becomes necessary to shave the grooves, work very slowly and carefully.
 Color the blade’s side edges with pencil lead or marking pen ink.
 Insert it into the grooves and note the high colored areas.
 Shave these down just a tiny tiny bit with a very sharp chisel, then insert the blade and check.
 Repeat as necessary.
 Don’t create a big gap between the walls of the groove and the sides of the blade (versus face and underside of the blade which must be tightly pinched in the grooves), just make sure the blade is not wedged tightly between the grooves.

 5. Check that the “ear” of the blade (corner at the cutting edge opposite the pointy corner) is ground back enough so it does not terminate inside the groove, because if it does, shavings will become jammed.